National Security Act (South Korea)

-The National Security Act is a South Korean law enforced since 1948 with the stated purpose "to secure the security of the State and the subsistence and freedom of nationals, by regulating any anticipated activities compromising the safety of the State."
-However, the law now has a newly inserted article that limits its arbitrary application.
+The National Security Act is a South Korean law that entered force on December 1, 1948, under the government of Syngman Rhee, with the stated purpose of ensuring "the security of the State and the subsistence and freedom of nationals, by regulating any anticipated activities compromising the safety of the State."

-"In the construction and application of this Act, it shall be limited at a minimum of construction and application for attaining the aforementioned purpose, and shall not be permitted to construe extensively this Act, or to restrict unreasonably the fundamental human rights of citizens guaranteed by the Constitution."

-In 2004, legislators of the then-majority Uri Party attempted to annul the law, but failed due to opposition from the Grand National Party.
-Some poll results in 2004 and 2005 from the media cartel Chojoongdong showed that more than half of the Korean people were against the abolition of the act.
-A survey in 2021 had support for abolition of Article 7 of the act at 45% and opposition at 40%.
+In 2004, legislators of the then-majority Uri Party attempted to annul the act but failed due to opposition from the Grand National Party.
+Poll results in 2004 and 2005 from the media cartel Chojoongdong showed that more than half of the Korean people opposed the abolition of the act.
+A survey in 2021 showed support for abolition of Article 7 of the act at 45% and opposition at 40%.
+A planned repeal of the Act in 2021, spearheaded by Democratic lawmaker Min Hyung-bae, was again unsuccessful.

 The South Korean constitution nominally guarantees freedom of speech, press, petition and assembly for its nationals.
-However, behavior or speeches in favor of the North Korean regime or communism can be punished by the National Security Law.
-In recent years, prosecutions under this law have been rare.
+However, behavior or speech in favor of North Korea can be punished by the National Security Law.
+Communist parties are legal as long as they do not act in a manner "contrary to the democratic basic order" of South Korea.

+The law has faced criticism due to perceived encroachment on freedom of expression and its links to the colonial-era Peace Preservation Law.

+Legislative history

+The National Security Act was drafted by the Constituent National Assembly's Legislation and Judiciary Committee and introduced in November 9 1948 to the 99th Plenary Session.

+The first reading began on 9 November.
+After the reading was interrupted and the bill returned to the committee for revision (a new version had to be drafted and reported upon by 11 November), consideration resumed on 18 November.

+On 19 November, the Assembly approved the bill as a whole by 84 votes to 3, with 121 members present.
+The same motion waived the third reading and referred the bill to Legislation and Judiciary Committee for wording corrections.

+The Act entered force on December 1, 1948.